ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 # Threat investigation and response
 {: #migration-design}

+Threat investigation and response is a cybersecurity process that involves identifying, analyzing, and responding to security threats.
+The following sections discusses {{site.data.keyword.Bluemix_notm}}'s capabilities in this domain.

 ## Threat investigation
 {: #other-logging-investigation}

-Many security solutions have their own specific threat detection capabilities, for example, NexGen firewalls.
-Typically customers use various logs and aggregate and correlate them to provide a holistic threat investigation picture.
-The following topic discusses the possible logs that can be used for this purpose.
+Many security solutions have their own specific threat detection capabilities, for example NexGen firewalls.
+Typically customers use a variety of logs and aggregate them and correlate them to provide a wholistic threat investigation picture.
+The following discusses the possible logs that can be used for this purposes.

 ### {{site.data.keyword.cloudaccesstraillong}}: Identity and Access Management (IAM) logging
 {: #activity-tracker-IAM-logging}

 {{site.data.keyword.Bluemix_notm}}’s {{site.data.keyword.cloudaccesstraillong}} logs and records all administrator and API actions within an {{site.data.keyword.Bluemix_notm}} account.
 This service can be used to investigate abnormal activities, for troubleshooting or forensics purposes and used for compliance audits.
-This service provides such features as alerting, log storage encryption, and compliance with the Cloud Auditing Data Federation (CADF) standard among others.
-Logs from this service can also be forwarded externally to a Security Information and Event Management (SIEM) for event correlation for threat detection.
-For more information, see [Learning about {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cloudaccesstraillong}} architecture and workload isolation](/docs/activity-tracker?topic=activity-tracker-compute-isolation).
+This service provides such features as alerting, log storage encryption, compliance with the Cloud Auditing Data Federation (CADF) standard among others.
+Logs from this service can also be forwarded externally to a Security Information Even Management (SIEM) for event correlation for threat detection.
+More information on {{site.data.keyword.cloudaccesstraillong_notm}} can be found at the following link: [Learning about {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cloudaccesstraillong}} architecture and workload isolation](/docs/activity-tracker?topic=activity-tracker-compute-isolation)

 ### Options
 {: #activity-tracker-options}